chronology

 1922

-Arrival in France of his maternal grandparents.
+Moved to France from his maternal grandparents.

 July - Obtains his certificate of higher practical studies in Russian language and literature, with honors.